This is not a continuous entry program.

 - A minimum of C in all courses and a cumulative GPA of 2.5 is required for promotion between semesters and for graduation in the program

-- One failure or withdrawal from a course will result in the student being required to withdraw from the program
+- One failure or withdrawal from a course will result in the student being withdrawn from the program

 - A student can reapply to the program after a period of one year.
 The student will be expected to retake the course that was unsuccessful